Cancelled Or Canceled – British vs. American English

 • The soccer match was cancelled.

-• The flight to London was cancelled/cancelled.
+• The flight to London was canceled/cancelled.

-• The coach cancelled/cancelled practice.
+• The coach canceled/cancelled practice.

-• The soccer match was cancelled/cancelled.
+• The soccer match was canceled/cancelled.

-“Cancelled” or “cancelled” in the “-ing” form
+“Cancelled” or “canceled” in the “-ing” form

 When using the verb “cancel” in its “-ing” form, the same way of spelling applies to British English vs. American English as in the past tense.
 In British English, it is written with a double “l” and in American English, both ways are possible but a single “l” is more common.